SEO Difficulty Metrics

 If the exact search query is present in the page's URL, the tool awards it 5 points.

-http://domain.com/weight-loss-diet-info.html will be given the 5 points, while http://domain.com/weight-loss-best-diet.html
+So http://domain.com/weight-loss-diet-info.html will be given the 5 points, while http://domain.com/weight-loss-best-diet.html will not.

-Is the exact search query (or it's plural) present in the description?
+Is the exact search query (or its plural) present in the description?
 (5 pts):

 If the exact search query is present in the page's description, the tool awards the page 5 points.